 With these allusions to creation in the background (the foreground really), ‘nature’ must mean more than ‘prevailing customs and social norms.’
 When Paul faults homosexual behaviour for being contrary to nature, it’s not like condemning deaf persons for speaking with their hands in an ‘unnatural’ way.
 That may seem like a good analogy, but it’s one Paul never makes, because it’s one about which the creation account does not speak.
 By contrast, Genesis has much to say about the nature of male-female complementarity.
 Homosexual practice is sinful because it violates the divine design in creation.
 According to Paul’s logic, men and women who engage in same-sex sexual behaviour – even if they are being true to their own feelings and desires – have suppressed God’s truth in unrighteousness.
 They have exchanged the fittedness of male-female relations for those that are contrary to nature”.

-This passage is rightly regarded as a clobber passage because it clearly, powerfully, and irrefutably denounces and condemns same-sex sex.
+Romans chapter 1 is rightly regarded as a clobber passage because it clearly, powerfully, and irrefutably denounces and condemns same-sex sex.
 You disregard it and try to explain it away at your peril.
 But I don’t write these things heartlessly.
 I feel very much for gay Christians and I sympathise with them because they’re between a rock and a hard place in the way they’re able to express their sexuality.
 And I understand Rick Brentlinger’s well-intended attempt to separate monogamous, loving, committed same-sex marriage from the vile behaviour manifested in the ancient pagan sexualised worship of demons; the two are indeed quite different to each other.
 But the fact that they are same-sex makes them both wrong according to the bible, as I believe I’ve satisfactorily demonstrated above; they’re just different sides of the same street.

 DeYoung, K. 2015, “What Does the Bible Really Teach about Homosexuality?”
 Published by Crossway UK